tocchipinti/BeerTasting/README.md

 # Beertasting app

-This project will be a beertasting app for home use
+A BeerTasting app for home use.
+Also a chance to try out Quarkus and React

 # Instructions for running
 The application has some initial data in dev mode.